 You can match this fan to most décors, since it comes in three finishes: brushed nickel, new bronze and white.
 Each style also has reversible blades with different colors on each side.
 The three-speed motor has a lifetime warranty and lets you reverse the direction for better performance in summer and winter.

 After installation, you can use the included balancing kit to reduce wobbles, which makes the ceiling fan quieter at higher speeds.
 The fan doesn't include a remote control, so you should mount it low enough to reach the pull chain or purchase a remote separately for around $40.

 The huge 84-inch span of the Fanimation Odyn uses 32 watts on its highest speed while also moving 11,190 CFM of air, making it the most powerful fan we came across in our research.
-It's rated for wet conditions, so you can install it in outdoor spaces, as well as, in large indoor rooms.

 The motor on the Fanimation Odyn is quiet and carries a lifetime motor warranty.
 This ceiling fan is Energy Star certified, and much more efficient than most other fans we evaluated.
 Its LED lighting system uses less electricity than traditional ceiling fan lights but is just as bright.
 This fan has nine reversible blades with minimalist styling that come in five finishes.